changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

   ![Add tool](images/fetch_text_from_urls.png)

-36. Double-click **Fetch text content from URL**, hover over it, and click the pencil icon.
+36. Double click **Fetch text content from URL**, hover over it, and click the pencil icon.

 37. Update the title to: